conor-mccaffrey/pands-project2021/README.md

 * The mean values of Sepal length and Sepal width are higher than their Petal counterparts.
 This would immediately suggest that Sepals are larger than Petals.
 * The standard deviations of the Sepal length and Sepal width are quite lower than the Petal length and Petal width results.
 This suggests that despite the higher values for Sepals, there is more variance within the Petal results.
 This gives me greater confidence in the significance of our findings for the 'mean' results.
 * The min/max values tie in with our hypothesis now that Sepals are larger than Petals
+* The median values (50%) suggests the distibution in the Sepal data may be slightly positively skewed with perhaps negative skew being displayed in the Petal data but later analyses will review more on this.
 * We can see that there is a strong positive coorelation between Petal length and Petal width and no real correlation between Sepal length and Sepal width.
 This suggests that any major insights we find might be related to petals more so than sepals.
 We will see later on.